-Date-specific fields have a few other operators in addition to some of the operators mentioned in the previous section, including:
+Date-specific fields have a few additional operators, including:

-- "is/is not in the last" finds photos taken in the last number of specified days. - "is today/yesterday" finds photos taken on the current day or the previous day. - "is in the last week/month/year" finds photos taken in the range specified by the chosen operator. - "is repeated annually" will find all photos taken on a specific day, regardless of the year.
+- "is/is not in the last" finds photos taken in the last number of specified days. - "is today/yesterday" finds photos taken on the current day or the previous day. - "is in the last week/month/year" finds photos taken in the range specified by the chosen operator.

+• "is repeated annually" will find all photos taken on a specific day, regardless of the year.
 This can be useful for finding photos taken on holidays, birthdays, and other recurring events.